Drop By Drop

 How It Happens

 Lord Of The Flies is one of my favourite books.
 Acting as the original archetype for a continuing line of “group going it alone” shows, The Society takes this idea, adds a dash of Lost with a bloated storyline and a tried-and-tested mystery for good measure.
-While there are some good moments here, it all feels like well-trodden ground for much of its run time, and when the answers arrive they never quite live up to the expectations of the answers keeping you watching to the end.
+While there are some good moments here, it all feels like well-trodden ground for much of its run time, and when the answers arrive they never quite live up to the expectations.

 Realizing they’re stuck with nowhere to go, the kids in The Society descend into a heady cocktail of teen angst and melodrama.
 Between these constant bouts of partying and having sex, the group do come together and try to figure out what’s happened.